lorin/resilience-engineering/README.md

 * [Fundamental On Situational Surprise: A Case Study With Implications For Resilience](https://books.openedition.org/pressesmines/1122?lang=en)
 * [The Role of Automation in Complex System Failures]
 * [Exploring the Dynamics of Resilient Performance](https://pastel.archives-ouvertes.fr/pastel-00664145/document)
+* [Extemporaneous Adaptation to Evolving Complexity: A Case Study of Resilience in Healthcare] (see also [Thai Wood's notes](https://resilienceroundup.com/issues/55)).

 ### Selected talks